Edward F. Fischer, Director (email )

 Alma Paz-Sanmiguel, Adminstrative Assistant II (email )

 Alma Paz-Sanmiguel joined CLAS in July 2011 as Administrative Assistant II.
 She comes to us with a background in graphic arts and small business management.
 Most recently Alma worked as Executive Assistant of Las Paletas Gourmet Ice Pops.
-Alma’s duties include providing administrative support for CLAS faculty and staff, coordinating logistics of visiting speakers, and helping to strengthen the Center’s relationships both on and off campus thru events such as Global Villages at Celebrate Nashville Cultural Festival, organized the Latin American Images Photo Competition.
+Alma’s duties include providing administrative support for CLAS faculty and staff, coordinating logistics of visiting speakers, and helping to strengthen the Center’s relationships both on and off campus thru events such as Global Villages at Celebrate Nashville Cultural Festival, organized the Latin American Images Photo Competition and current member of the Warren Center’s Community Advisory Council.
 Born in Guadalajara, Mexico, Alma has been involved in cultural outreach for the Latin American community in Nashville.

 Paula Covington, Bibliographer (email )